Gun Rights Measure in Massachusetts Will Be Big in '26

 The law creates new restrictions on what firearms citizens can lawfully own and where citizens can take them.
 It also restricts certain accessories and modifications, including gun parts that can be used to make firearms at home that are hard for the government to trace.

-"It basically takes away sales of all long shot guns in Massachusetts," Holly Robichaud, an advisor for the Civil Rights Coalition, told Newsmax.
+"It basically takes away sales of all long shot guns in Massachusetts," Holly Robichaud, an adviser for the Civil Rights Coalition, told Newsmax.

 Under Bay State law, the ballot referendum would allow citizens to vote on whether they want the new law to take effect.